By Alison Rooney

 Theater is malleable, as well.
 Got no proscenium stage to mount a production?
 Re-fashion it as a reading.
 The Excellent Creature company has been doing that with its Dialogues with Drama series at the Philipstown Depot Theatre, and Beacon’s Todd Hulet has, in the grand “Let’s Put On a Show” tradition, begun producing community musicals at the Howland Cultural Center.
 A modern dance company, A-Y Dancers, founded by three recent SUNY Purchase grads, also had its first performances at the Howland this year.

 The artists still streaming into Beacon are looking for a community.
-It just may not be where they expect to find it.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+It just may not be where they expect to find it.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.